-Photos are stored on the school network/cloud platform in line with the retention schedule and the school Data Protection Policy. [insert name/role] is responsible for checking images/video on all school devices [state frequency].
-Any concerns about the nature of these images will be reported to the DSL [review wording if DSL is carrying out the checks].
+Photos are stored on the school network/cloud platform in line with the retention schedule and the school Data Protection Policy.
+The school Business manager is responsible for checking images/video on all school devices annually.
+Any concerns about the nature of these images will be reported to the DSL